Natalie King, MD

-Family Medicine Physician at Compassion Health Toledo in Ohio.
+Family Medicine Physician, Compassion Health Toledo in Ohio

 I am a family physician who currently works at a nonprofit clinic in Toledo, Ohio called Compassion Health Toledo.
 This is a relatively new clinic that has a mission to provide Christ-centered, affordable, and quality healthcare to those who need it the most.
 Prior to working at this clinic, I worked at Dayspring Family Health Center, which is a Christian community health center that serves in rural Appalachia in east Tennessee.
 I did my medical training at University of Toledo and went to residency in Memphis, where I was part of the first class of residents at the Christ Community Family Medicine Residency (although I technically graduated from the University of Tennessee Family Medicine Residency, Christ Community track).
 I have traveled to Madagascar, Cameroon, Nepal, Nicaragua, Guatemala, Peru, and India for medical mission work; however, I think my most significant work has been right here, within the communities I have been planted.